xUhEngwAng/912-notes/thu_dsa/chp1/master theorem.md

 ## Introduction

 First we'll make some abstractions.
 Lets' consider an algorithm implemented in the form of a recursion.
-Generally, we can assume that to solve a problem of scale `n`, we can divide it into `a` subproblems, whose scale would be `n/b`, with f(n) being the time to create the subproblems and combine their results in the above procedure.
+Generally, we can assume that to solve a problem of scale `n`, we can divide it into `a` subproblems, whose scale would be `n/b`, with $f(n)$ being the time to create the subproblems and combine their results in the above procedure.

-The runtime of subck an algorithm on an input of size 'n', usually denoted T(n), can be expressed by the recurrence relation
+The runtime of subck an algorithm on an input of size 'n', usually denoted $T(n)$, can be expressed by the recurrence relation

 $$
 T(n) = aT(\frac{n}{b}) + f(n)